greenfit-ai/docs/docs/configuration.md

 # Mission
 {: .no_toc }

-GreenFit AI mission is to help you navigate the dangerous water of sustainability in sport fashio:  we committed to do so in a user-driven, data-centered and open-source way, because we believe that only in this way we can make the difference.
+GreenFit AI mission is to help you navigate the dangerous water of sustainability in sport fashion:  we committed to do so in a user-driven, data-centered and open-source way, because we believe that only in this way we can make the difference.
 {: .fs-6 .fw-300 }

 ## Table of contents